Vesicular Skin Lesions: Causes, Symptoms, Diagnosis, Treatment

 What Is Vesicular Skin?

 Vesicular skin lesions are nothing but blisters.
-They are small sacs filled with either clear or pus-colored fluid.
+They are one of the many different types of skin lesions that look like small sacs filled with either clear or pus-colored fluid.
 They are typically 5-10mm in diameter.
 They are delicate and can burst due to pressure or friction.
 When a vesicle bursts, it becomes a vesicular eruption.
 Once they burst, the liquid spreads to the surrounding skin and leaves a white or yellow flaky crust when it dries.
 If the diameter of the lesion is more than ½ cm, it is called bullae.

 In the next section, let us understand some of its symptoms.